 Demonstrate high level of attention to details.

 Able follow established procedures and maintain very high degree of accuracy, even with interruptions.

 Positive attitude, strong work ethic, dependability, and an ability to be flexible and think quickly in a fast-paced, multi-tasking environment.

-Experience with REDCap, Flight Tracker, website development, and Washington University systems.
+Experience with Qualtrics, website development, online learning platforms and Washington University systems.